Sir John Arthur Fowler, 2nd Bt.1

 Last Edited=22 Nov 2006

 Major Alister Henry Campbell was born on 5 April 1918.1 He was the son of Duncan Elidor Campbell and Hon.
-Florence Evelyne Willey.2 He died on 30 August 1945 at age 27 at Burma, as a result of wounds received in action.1
+Florence Evelyne Willey.2 He died on 30 August 1945 at age 27 at BurmaG, as a result of wounds received in action.1

-Major Alister Henry Campbell was educated at Stowe School, Buckingham, Buckinghamshire, England.1 He gained the rank of Major in the service of the Probyn's Horse, attd 7th Light Cavalry Brigade, South-East Asia Command.1 He fought in the Second World War.1 He fought in the Second World War.
-He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He was decorated with the Military Cross (M.C.) (and bar).1
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.1 He fought in the Second World War.1 He gained the rank of Major in the Probyn's Horse, attd 7th Light Cavalry Brigade, South-East Asia Command.1 He fought in the Second World War.
+He was awarded the Distinguished Service Order (D.S.O.)1 He was awarded the Military Cross (M.C.) and bar.1

 Citations